WICG/trust-token-api/README.md

 The redemption timestamp is included to ensure the freshness of the SRR.
 The `ClientData` comes from the client as part of the redemption request and includes the publisher the redemption occurred on.
 The `Metadata` includes the key ID, so that consumers of the SRR can compare against the currently active key commitment.

-The SRR is HTTP-only and Javascript is only able to access/send the SRR via Trust Token Fetch APIs.
+The SRR is HTTP-only and JavaScript is only able to access/send the SRR via Trust Token Fetch APIs.
 It is also cached in new first-party storage accessible only by these APIs for subsequent visits to that first-party.
 The expiry is a recommendation to the UA, telling it when to perform a refresh of the SRR.
 The UA is allowed to choose an expiry beyond that specified with the SRR.

 To mitigate [token exhaustion](#trust-token-exhaustion), a site can only redeem tokens for a particular issuer if they have no cached non-expired SRRs from that issuer or if they are the same origin as the issuer and have set the `refresh` parameter.